jacobdweightman/jacobdweightman.github.io/_posts/2024-12-14-a-gas-made-of-bouncy-balls.md

 $$ (-v_x, -v_y) $$

-This means there are lots of plausible states (almost all of them, actually) that a particular instance of our gas in a box will never reach.
-It's worth pointing out that this is a result of our square box — there are other container shapes like Bunimovich stadia that _are_ ergodic, but this makes the bounces aperiodic and therefore breaks our previous approach to calculating the pressure.
-Here's a particle bouncing around a Bunimovich stadium, which illustrates the chaotic motion of this ergodic system:
+This means there are lots of states with the same energy that will never be reached by our gas in a box with a particular set of initial conditions.
+It's worth pointing out that this is a consequence of choosing a rectangular box — there are other container shapes like Bunimovich stadia that _are_ ergodic for a single molecule gas, but this makes the bounces aperiodic and therefore breaks our previous approach to calculating the pressure.
+Just for fun, here's a particle bouncing around a Bunimovich stadium, which illustrates the chaotic motion of this ergodic system:

 <iframe src="{{site.url}}/gas/bunimovich_gas.html" width=600 height=400></iframe>

-There's another way to make this system ergodic, though, regardless of the shape of the container: add in a second ball to our square container, and in addition to bouncing off of the walls, let them bounce off each other.
-This system was defined and proven ergodic by Yakov Sinai in 1963.
+There's another way to make our gas in a square box ergodic, though: add in a second ball to our square container, and in addition to bouncing off of the walls, let them bounce off each other.
+This system was defined and proven to be ergodic by Yakov Sinai in 1963.
 It seems intuitive that if the two particle system is ergodic, it should also be ergodic for three or more.
 It turns out this is still an open mathematical question, and not nearly as many of the systems physicists study have been proven ergodic as I would have thought.
-Instead, ergodicity is often accepted as an unproven assumption.
-However, this isn't actually as disturbing as I first thought: even if the ideal gas system isn't ergodic and equipartition doesn't apply, the only gap between our model and the ideal gas law is that $$\frac{1}{2}mv^2 = k_bT$$, or that temperature is proportional to the average kinetic energy of the particles.
-How very reasonable!
+Instead, ergodicity is often accepted as an unproven assumption in statistical mechanics.
+However, this isn't actually as disturbing as I first thought: even if the ideal gas system isn't ergodic and equipartition doesn't apply, the only gap between our model and the ideal gas law is that the average kinetic energy of molecules in our gas is equal to $$k_bT$$.
+In fact, there are other thermodynamic reasons that this ought to be the case that I won't get into here, though admittedly I'm not sure if these ultimately trace back to the ergodic hypothesis or not.
+However, I'm inclined to say this is good enough for doing physics!

 # But I bet bouncy balls look cool!